Mevlevi Order: Early expansion

 The order was established after Rumi's death in 1273 by his son Sultan Veled and Husameddin Chelebi (who inspired Rumi to write the Mathnavi).
 Like his father, Sultan Veled is celebrated for his poetry.
 Lyrics he wrote are often sung during the sema ceremony itself, and both he and Husameddin Chelebi are honoured within the order as accomplished Sufi mystics in their own right.
 It was they who had Rumi's mausoleum built in Konya, which to this day is a place of pilgrimage for many Muslims (and non-Muslims).
 A number of Rumi's successors, including both Sultan Veled and Husameddin Chelebi themselves, are also buried there.
 Their personal efforts to establish the order were continued by Sultan Veled's son Ulu Arif Chelebi.

 During the Ottoman period, the Mevlevi order spread into the Balkans, Syria, Lebanon, Egypt, and Palestine, especially in Jerusalem.
 The Bosnian writer Meša Selimović wrote the book The Dervish and Death about a Mevlevi dergah in Sarajevo.
-Eventually, there were as many as 114 Sufi lodges, the order becoming well established within the Ottoman Empire when Devlet Hatun, a descendant of Sultan Veled, married Bayezid I. Their son Mehmed I Çelebi became the next sultan, endowing the order, as did his successors, with many advantages.
+Eventually, there were as many as 114 Sufi lodges, the order becoming well established within the Ottoman Empire when Devletşah Sultan Hatun, a descendant of Sultan Veled, married Bayezid I. Their son Mehmed I Çelebi became the next sultan, endowing the order, as did his successors, with many advantages.
 Many of the members of the order served in various official positions within the empire.